 Standards Based Report Cards

 At the Academy we use standards based report cards at all grade-levels for core content classes.
-Scholars in 7th and 8th grade and elective classes will also receive traditional letter grades to meet the state transcript requirements.
+Scholars in 3rd-8th grade and elective classes will also receive traditional letter grades to meet the state transcript requirements.

 Scholar-led Parent Conferences - Scholar Showcase!